 As you build your semester calendar at the beginning of each term, you should consult the Academic and UTA Events Calendars.

-To view the Academic Calendar, go to the UTA Main Home page, www. uta.edu, click on Current Students>Academic Calendar and select the term for which you are planning.
+To view the Academic Calendar, go to the UTA Main Home page, uta.edu, click on Academics>Academic Calendar and select the term for which you are planning.
 Marking dates like census, the last day to drop classes, registration periods, school holidays, and final exams will help ensure that you do not miss anything important.
 These dates are deemed “official” by UT Arlington faculty and administration.
 Conflicting dates on course syllabi or other calendars should be questioned.

 UT Arlington Calendar

 To view all of the events scheduled on campus, go to the UTA Events Calendar page, events.uta.edu.
 Check the UTA Home page and this calendar often as they are regularly updated.